Loyola University Chicago Stritch School of Medicine and Loyola Medicine Appoint Internationally-Recognized Expert in Lung Disease to Lead Department of Medicine

 Newswise — MAYWOOD, IL – Loyola University Chicago Stritch School of Medicine and Loyola Medicine, its academic medical center partner and a member of Trinity Health, announce the appointment of Marilyn Glassberg Csete, MD, as chair of the department of medicine, effective July 1, 2022.

-“As a physician-scientist experienced in academic medicine, Dr. Glassberg understands the importance of balancing education, research, and patient care while serving the needs of each component’s stakeholders, ” said Sam J. Marzo, MD, dean, chief diversity officer, and professor of otolaryngology (head and neck surgery), Loyola University Chicago Stritch School of Medicine.
+“As a physician-scientist experienced in academic medicine, Dr. Glassberg understands the importance of balancing education, research, and patient care while serving the needs of each component’s stakeholders,” said Sam J. Marzo, MD, dean, chief diversity officer, and professor of otolaryngology-head and neck surgery and neurosurgery, Loyola University Chicago Stritch School of Medicine.
 “Her ground-breaking research, combined with a track record developing mentorship, faculty recruitment and diversity programs at the University of Arizona College of Medicine and Banner Health makes her an ideal leader of our department of medicine at this juncture,” he said.

-Dr. Glassberg Csete joins Loyola from the University of Arizona College of Medicine and Banner University Medical Center, both in Phoenix, where she is the inaugural division chief of pulmonary medicine, critical care, and sleep medicine; the vice-chair for diversity and inclusion, as well as senior director of Clinical Research and Strategy and Growth for the Department of Internal Medicine.
+Dr. Glassberg Csete joins Loyola from the University of Arizona College of Medicine and Banner University Medical Center, both in Phoenix, where she is the inaugural division chief of pulmonary medicine, critical care, and sleep medicine; the vice-chair for diversity and inclusion, as well as senior director of clinical research and strategy and growth for the department of internal medicine.
 Board-certified in pulmonary medicine, Dr. Glassberg is an internationally-recognized expert in interstitial and rare lung diseases.
-She has participated in and presented at several of the Vatican’s global conferences focusing on healthcare initiatives.

 For more than 25 years, Dr. Glassberg has spearheaded “bench to bedside” medicine by conducting National Institutes of Health (NIH), industry-sponsored and investigator-initiated clinical trials in patients with idiopathic pulmonary fibrosis (IPF).
 Her team conducted the first in man Phase One clinical trial of intravenous infusion of bone marrow-derived mesenchymal stem cells in patients with IPF.
 A sought-after presenter at national and international conferences, Dr. Glassberg has participated in and presented at the Vatican’s global conferences focusing on healthcare initiatives.